Courses and training programs

 Orientation and induction for new staff

-Western Sydney University offers a range of online and face-to-face training and induction programs, designed to introduce new staff to the University.
+Western Sydney University offers a range of online and face-to-face training programs that contribute to the orientation and induction process, designed to introduce new staff to the University.

 Essential courses for new staff include: